carlos-gutier/beautiful-jekyll/aboutme.md

 ### Natural Language Processing
 I'm experienced in scraping, processing, and analyzing ustructured text data with Python, including___

-### Depolying models
+### Deploying models
 I prototype in Jupyter Notebook, with Pandas to wrangle, Matplotlib to visualize, and Scikit-learn to model.
 Then I deploy interactive web apps to make models useful.
 I use Ploty Dash, Dash, a framework built on React, D3, and Flask.

-Managing an Non-Profit organization tought me to market and studying target customers.
-I'd love to work with you to solve business problems using math and code.
+Managing an Non-Profit organization tought me to market and study target customers.
+I'd love to work with you to solve business problems using machine learning and AI.

 ### Marketing
 I can ... and help translate business problems into data science solutions.